izazSaputra/izazSaputra/README.md

 ### Who Am I

 Hello everyone!
 My name is Izaz Saputra, and i'm just a ordinary student.
 Currently i live in Indonesia, and spending my time with coding and also games.
-Here's some Language that i've learned : `Javascript[React, DOM, Node]`, `Laravel 11`, `C#`, `C++`.
+Here's some Language that i've learned : `Javascript`, `Laravel`, `React`, `Next.Js`. `C++`.

 <p align="right">- Still need more to learn, aye?</p>